jprov410/mqds/README.md

 __*A high-performance molecular quantum dynamics and spectroscopy package*__

-* Documentation can be found at ( https://jprov410.github.io/mqds )
+* Documentation and instructions for preparing input files can be found at ( https://jprov410.github.io/mqds )

 #### This package is currently capable of the following calculations: